Influence of optical aberrations on the accuracy of an atomic gravimeter: Mirror with an arbitrary surface

 $\Delta z_{i,\text{mir}}$ is the distance between the position of the \textit{i}$^\text{th}$ Raman pulse and the mirror.
 This expression shows a characteristic variation length $l_n = k_\text{eff} \rho_n^2 = \frac{k_\text{eff} R^2}{\p{n+1}^2}$.
 Consequently, propagation is negligible when $n \ll \sqrt{\frac{2kR^2}{\Delta z_{1,\text{mir}}}}$, which corresponds in the gravimeter configuration to $n \ll 80$.
-Furthermore, as long as $n \ll \sqrt{\frac{2kR^2}{\Delta z}} \approx 1000$ corresponding to aberrations of typical variation length of $\approx 10$~$\mu$m, where $\Delta z \approx 3$~mm is the maximal longitudinal separation of the atomic wavepackets, the distribution of the cloud's longitudinal position and the separation of the components of the wavepackets can be neglected.
-Finally, when decreasing the temperature, the expression in brackets in equation \eqref{eq1:ApproxPropagation} does not generally becomes zero, unlike the case where aberrations are added \eqref{eq1:ApproxAddition}.
+Furthermore, as long as $n \ll \sqrt{\frac{2kR^2}{\Delta z}} \approx 1000$ corresponding to aberrations of typical variation length of $\approx 10$~$\mu$m, where $\Delta z \approx 3$~mm is the maximal longitudinal separation of the atomic wavepackets, the longitudinal position distribution of the cloud and the separation of the components of the wavepackets can be neglected.
+Finally, when decreasing the temperature, the expression in brackets in equation \eqref{eq1:ApproxPropagation} does not generally tends to zero, unlike the case where aberrations are added \eqref{eq1:ApproxAddition}.
 To reduce the bias on $g$, it is necessary either to obtain a better mirror with smaller aberrations of amplitude $\gamma$, or to use an atomic cloud with a larger initial size $\sigma_{xy}$ which could be done through delta-kick collimation \cite{kovachyMatterWaveLensing2015}.
+Note that the analytical model developed here, generalized to all Zernike polynomials and to non-centered atomic clouds \cite{GeneralizationPhaseBias}, could help define specifications on the amplitudes $\gamma$ for retro-reflective optics in particular cold-atom interferometer experiments.